 - A Part time employee working 5 days per week could have their days reduced to 3 days per week.

-One consideration, if you are operating under, say, the Call Centre Award and the Clerks award then (at this point) the vote can only effect those under the Clerks – Private Sector Award.
+One consideration, if you are operating under, say, the Call Centre Award and the Clerks award then (at this point) the vote can only affect those under the Clerks – Private Sector Award.

 Many of us have had to contemplate the issues around employees working from home.
 To help employees balance their work/life balance during this stressful time the spread of hours can be changed by agreement.